Last Updated on 15th April 2025

 Has probate been granted?
 This is how you can find out.

 We specialise in contested wills and inheritance disputes.
-The first step in these cases is often to find out if probate has been granted and in this article we explain how you can easily do this yourself and obtain a copy of the will if required.
-If you need help with your investigations or wish to appoint a solicitor to make a claim on your behalf then you can call our free legal helpline on 0333 888 0407 or send details to us by email.
+The first step in these cases is often to find out if probate has been granted and obtain a copy of the will if required.
+If you need help with your investigations, or wish to appoint a solicitor to make a claim on your behalf, then you can call our legal helpline for a FREE CONSULTATION on 0333 888 0407, or send details to us by email.

-In this article we take a look at how to find out out if probate has been granted and if it has, how to get a copy.
+In this article we take a look at how to find out out if probate has been granted, and, if it has, how to get a copy of it.
 We also look at what to do if probate hasn’t yet been granted.
-However we start by clarifying what probate actually is.
+But we start by clarifying what ‘probate’ actually is.

 What is probate?